dekuNukem/duckyPad/duckyscript_info.md

 ## Overview

 duckyScript is a simple scripting language for automating keypresses.

 It was originally developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).

+**duckyScript 3** with vastly improved capability is currently under [public beta testing](duckyscript3_beta_test.md), but please go through this first if it's your first time.

 ## Examples